Invarion/invarion-docs/docs/rapid-plan/12. Creating Your Own Signs/Chapter 12.3.2 Creating Variations of your Sign.md

+---

+sidebar_position: 6

+---
-## Creating Variations of your Sign
+# Creating Variations of your Sign

 Creating variations for your custom sign is made very simple using the Sign Editor Palette in RapidPlan.